ghindows/travis-solr/README.rst

-travis-solr.sh
+solr5-install.sh
 ==============

-Get a Solr instance running with a one-liner and use it in your tests.
+Get a Solr instance running and use it in your tests.

 Usage